eLyiN/codex-bridge/README.md

 ### Timeout Configuration

-By default, Codex Bridge uses a 60-second timeout for all CLI operations.
-For longer queries (large files, complex analysis), you can configure a custom timeout using the `CODEX_BRIDGE_TIMEOUT` environment variable.
+By default, Codex Bridge uses a 90-second timeout for all CLI operations.
+For longer queries (large files, complex analysis), you can configure a custom timeout using the `CODEX_TIMEOUT` environment variable.

 **Example configurations:**